input-output-hk/cardano-sl/docs/txp.md

 * Address is a `PubKey` address
 * Address spending data is created with public key `pk` (\*)
-* Signature `sig` is a valid signature of transaction (validity checked with `pk`)

-Note: signature inside witness is given for `TxSigData` (which is basically the same as `Hash Tx`) with `SignTx` tag.
+* Signature `sig` is a valid signature of transaction (validity checked with `pk`).
+Signature inside witness must be given for `TxSigData` (which is basically the same as `Hash Tx`) with `SignTx` tag.
+The sequence of bytes to sign is: `01 <magic> HASH_CBOR`, where `01` is just one byte, `<magic>` is CBOR-encoded 32-bits constant number which differs for mainnet, testnet and other deployments, `HASH_CBOR` is the hash of `Tx` we verify.

 Note (\*): even though address doesn't contain its spending data, it's easy to check whether given spending data corresponds to given address.
 Suppose we have an address `addr` and spending data `asd`.
 Let's say that `addr` has attributes `attrs` and type `t`.
 We can construct `Address'` from `attrs`, `t` and `asd` and compare its hash with the one from `addr`.

 ###### Script witness

 Witness `ScriptWitness` contains:

 * validator script, `validator`
 * redeemer script, `redeemer`

 We require:

 * Address is a `Script` address
 * Address spending data is created with validator script same as `validator`
 * Both `redeemer` and `validator` scripts have the same version.
 * If `verifyAllIsKnown` is `True`, script version (which is same for redeemer and validator) must be known.
-    - For CSL 1.0 it means that version must be equal to 0, it's the only version known to our software.
+    - For Cardano SL 1.0 it means that version must be equal to 0, it's the only version known to our software.
 * Plutus validation script built from redeemer and validator for given tx must return `True`